GIScience/osmalert/docs/process-overview.md

 ## What we would like to do

 - Stand-up/sync meetings once or twice a working day
-- Make critical decisions in stand-ops
+- Make critical decisions in stand-ups
 - More documentation during the sprint
 - Layout and fonts should be fixed in advance
 - Finalize presentation in advance & rehearse